rameshkumart05/recommender-system-streamlit/README.md

 5. [seaborn 0.13.2](https://seaborn.pydata.org/)
 6. [ipykernel 6.29.5](https://pypi.org/project/ipykernel/)

-If you need to install additional Python packages, you can do so via the terminal with: `pip intall packagename`.
+If you need to install additional Python packages, you can do so via the terminal with: `pip install packagename`.

 ### 2.3.
 VSCode extensions